If you are interested in a Master's level program that...

 - Education policy makers at all governmental levels are increasingly asking for data-supported analyses that can inform the policy decision process.
-As a result, independent research organizations—non-profit and for-profit—and governmental research units indicate an increasing need for individuals who both understand the world of education and have the skills and training to design, conduct, and/or interpret research.
+As a result, independent research organizations—non-profit and for-profit—and governmental research units indicate an increasing need for individuals who both understand the world of education and have the skills and training to design and conduct research as well as interpret data.

 - Local foundations, community development centers and reform support organizations are employing individuals who understand policy issues and can serve as intermediaries between the education sector and the community.